Tips for 4x4 owners to cope with off-road hazards

 On the downward slope, drive in first gear and let engine-braking carry you down slowly.
 Approach the bottom too quickly and you could find the front end of your 4x4 buried in the ground.

+You should only attempt to drive through floodwater if you have no other option — it is impossible to know what hazards lie beneath the water’s surface.
 Maintain a slow but steady speed, moving only quick enough to create a small bow wave.
 This helps to avoid flooding the engine.

 Once you’re clear of the water, check that your brakes are working as they should be.